Walk Before You Attempt to Run (or Fly)

 - When do we get our initial investment back?

 The horse that goes before the cart is knowing how to do the work of the operating partner.
 Do that on a small project.
 It’s like learning how to drive in an empty parking lot before you attempt to drive on local streets or on a freeway.
 Once you have some of those basic operating skills, then you can look at alternative ownership structures consistent with your mission.
-The operating partner is the crucial resource, not the money.
+The operating partner is the crucial resource,

 Raising money from a couple of individuals and operating under a straightforward project-specific LLC is easier and less complicated than Crowd Funding, REIT formation, starting a co-op, L3C, or Benefit Corporation.
 Walk before you try to run (attempt to fly).